How to Grow Ground Cherries

-Physalis grisea – commonly known as ground cherry, dwarf cape gooseberry, and strawberry tomato – produces a small yellow edible berry surrounded by a papery husk.
-Ground cherries produce hundreds of fruit on each plant.
+Commonly known as ground cherry, dwarf cape gooseberry, and strawberry tomato, this plant produces a small, yellow, edible berry surrounded by a papery husk.
+Ground cherries typically produce hundreds of fruit on each plant.

 The fruits must be fully ripe to be edible.
 At maturity, the husks of fruits become dry and papery, and the fruits drop from the plants.
 Mature fruits should be collected from the ground after they have fallen.
 The husk is inedible and must be removed.

 Compared to many fleshy fruits, ripe ground cherries have a long shelf life and can be held for several weeks, for both eating and seed saving.

-Given that an individual ground cherry fruit can contain more than 100 seeds, many gardeners stop harvesting for seed after gathering a few fruits from each plant in the population and simply continue to harvest only for consumption.
+An individual ground cherry fruit can contain more than 100 seeds, so many gardeners stop harvesting for seed after gathering a few fruits from each plant in the population and simply continue to harvest only for consumption.
 It is easy to freeze husked whole ground cherry fruits.

 When stored under cool, dark, and dry conditions, ground cherry seeds will remain viable for 4–6 years.